 Furthermore, while digestive enzymes are known to aid in digestion, someone with celiac disease or gluten sensitivity should take them only in conjunction with a strict gluten-free diet.

-When Is OK to Take a Gluten Digestive Enzyme?
+When Should You Take a Digestive Enzyme?

 Brands of Digestive Enzymes for Gluten